 Aphrodisias is an archaeological site dedicated to the Greek goddess Aphrodite.
-It’s not the most famous ruins in Turkey, but it’s the biggest.
+They’re not the most famous ruins in Turkey, but it’s the biggest.
 Turkey has many interesting archaeological sites, and some visitors say Aphrodisias is the best.

-Aphrodisias are known to have some of the most impressive Roman ruins in Turkey.
+Aphrodisias are known to have some of the most impressive Greco-Roman ruins in Turkey.

 I have read Aphrodisias was more enjoyable than the famous Ephesus, mostly because it was less crowded.
 I have never been to Ephesus, so I cannot compare them.
 I think both cities would be interesting if you like History.
 Have a look at this blog post to make your own idea of Ephesus.

 It took us half a day to explore the ancient Aphrodisias.
-There are day tours organised from Istanbul, but I recommend going down for at least a weekend and visit the nearby Pamukkale (2.5h away).
+There are day tours organised from Istanbul, but I recommend going down for at least a weekend to also visit the nearby Pamukkale (2.5h away).

 Exploring the ruins of Aphrodisias

 It was my first time exploring an ancient Greek city, and I enjoyed my visit to Aphrodisias more than I expected.
 It’s unbelievable to stand next to those monuments that suddenly bring to life the history lessons from school.
 I could not believe how some of them are well-preserved.

 Although Aphrodisias is said to be less famous and touristy than Ephesus, it was a busy place when we visited it.
 However, we just needed to be patient to be able to have each monument just for us between the group tours.
 This was great to enjoy the experience fully and imagine life in the city.

 The best is to wander there early in the morning before the tours arrive, or late in the afternoon, and visit the museum during the peak hour.
 As the city had a sculpture school, they had many statues that are now exposed in the museum.